MicrosoftDocs/power-platform/power-platform/admin/delete-users.md

 ### Soft delete users in Power Platform in bulk

+1. Go to the Power [Platform admin center](https://admin.powerplatform.microsoft.com).
-1. In the [Power Platform admin center](https://aka.ms/ppac), select an environment.
+1. In the navigation pane, select **Environments**.
+1. Select a specific environment.
 1. Select **Settings** > **Users + permissions** > **Users**.
 1. Select **Bulk delete** from the action bar.
 1. In the **Use saved view** area, select **Users deleted in tenant but exist in the environment** view.